Need vet care? We’re open during the holidays!

 Leading the Change

 Greater Springfield Vets recognise that climate change represents an immediate threat to all life on planet earth.
-As it effects wildlife and domestic animals as well as humans, climate change is a significant animal welfare issue.
+As it effects wildlife and domestic animals as well as humans, climate change is a significant animal health and welfare issue.

 Our owner Jeannet Kessels founded Vets for Climate Action in 2019, to give the industry a platform to advocate for action on climate change and to educate pet owners on the impacts of climate change on their pets and other animals.
 You can find more information on VFCA and the amazing work the organisation does here https://www.vfca.org.au/.